quanzb06/KCT/README.md

 ---

-This repository provides the model code, evaluation code, and manually annotated dataset for the paper *"Knowledge Contribution Classification in Citation Contexts: A 45-Year Empirical Study of NLP Literature"*.
+This repository provides the model code, evaluation code, and manually annotated dataset for the paper *"From Citation Intent to Knowledge Contribution: Identifying and Evaluating What Cited Works Actually Contribute"*.

 ---